Timeline - Iran's nuclear programme

 December 6 - Talks begin in Geneva between Iranian nuclear negotiator Saeed Jalili and EU foreign policy chief Catherine Ashton, who is leading the discussions for the six world powers.

 January 21, 2011 - The six powers fail to prise any concessions from Iran, such as limits on enrichment activity and transparency about it, in talks.
-The EU and U.S. call the talks disappointing and saying no further meetings are planned.
+The EU and United States call the talks disappointing and say no further meetings are planned.

-February 28 - Foreign Minister Ali Akbar Salehi says he held fruitful and frank discussions with his EU counterpart, Ashton, that he hopes will lead to further talks.
+February 28 - Salehi, now foreign minister, says he held fruitful and frank discussions with his EU counterpart, Ashton, that he hopes will lead to further talks.

 April 8 - Nuclear fuel is again loaded into Iran's Russian-built reactor at Bushehr after a series of delays to its launch.

-April 9 - Iran holds annual celebration of nuclear program, announcing the production and testing of second and third generation centrifuges -- the machines which enrich uranium to a purity needed to power nuclear reactors, or even up to nuclear weapons grade.
+April 9 - Iran holds annual celebration of nuclear programme, announcing the production and testing of second and third generation centrifuges.

 May 24 - The IAEA says it has received new information about possible military aspects to Iran's atomic activities.
 Its report also shows Iran amassing more low-enriched uranium, despite increased international sanctions.

-June 9 - Russia and China join Western powers in telling Iran its "consistent failure" to comply with U.N. resolutions "deepened concerns" about possible military dimensions to its nuclear program.
+June 9 - Russia and China join Western powers in telling Iran its "consistent failure" to comply with U.N. resolutions "deepened concerns" about possible military dimensions to its nuclear programme.

 The statement was issued a day after Iran said it would triple production of higher-grade uranium and shift it to an underground bunker, protected from possible air strikes.